- Safety and Health Topics

 NIOSH recommends that all hospitals develop a comprehensive violence prevention program.
 Non-hospital settings where violence has been determined to exist are advised to do the same.
 No universal strategy exists to prevent violence.
 The risk factors vary from facility to facility and from unit to unit within a facility.
 Employers are advised to form multidisciplinary committees that include direct-care staff as well as union representatives (if available) to identify risk factors in specific work scenarios and to develop strategies for reducing them.
 All affected workers should be alert and cautious when interacting with patients and visitors.
 They should actively participate in safety training programs and be familiar with their employers' policies, procedures, and materials on violence prevention.

-- The US Department of Health and Human services (DHHS) has developed information for Hospital Workers: Violence Occupational Hazards in Hospitals.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2012-118, (2012, February).
+- The U.S. Department of Health and Human services (DHHS) has developed information for Hospital Workers: Violence Occupational Hazards in Hospitals.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2012-118, (February 2012).

 - Oregon OSHA's recommendations, Violence Prevention Program - Online, provides information about methods to recognize, evaluate and respond to risk factors related to workplace violence.

 - The Washington State Department of Labor and Industries has a page with information on workplace violence in healthcare settings.
 Included on this webpage are various guidance documents and training materials that you may find useful in developing your workplace program.